 The formidable Norman keep – the tallest in the country – was built in 1127.
 This is a castle that bears the scars of warfare having been the focus of three medieval sieges.

 Rochester was loved and immortalised by Charles Dickens.
-Explore the Cathedral, climb the mighty keep and visit the fascinating Guildhall museum to learn more about Rochester’s fascinating history.
+Explore the Cathedral, climb the mighty keep and visit the Guildhall museum to learn more about Rochester’s fascinating history.
 Walk in the footsteps of Charles Dickens to discover the heart of Rochester that inspired him.

 Please click (or tap) one of the guides below to book a tour.